 One potentially important lesson is that some plant groups have significantly more history, tenacity and adaptive ability on this earth than others.
 We are in the midst of the 6th great extinction that has been witnessed by the earth.
 Some people term it the Anthropocene because of the vast influences of humans on the earth’s biochemical systems.
 Elizabeth Kolbert (2014) has written a fascinating book regarding this concept.
 The vast majority of everything that has ever lived has already perished.
 The last great extinction happened 65 million years ago when a giant asteroid hit the Yucatan peninsula.
 We have a lot to learn from some of the ancient beings that have survived so much.

-After the botany overview in the text most people tend to skip over the single celled plants, lichens, ancient non-vascular spore plants (Mosses, Hornworts and Liverworts) and vascular spore plants (Horsetails, Club Moss, Ferns).
-If anyone is interested in going deeper with Lichens, Mosses, Liverworts or Hornworts please tell me and i will get you in touch with good friend and teacher Luke Cannon and/or continue the conversation one on one.
+After the botany overview in the text most people tend to skip over the single celled plants, lichens, ancient non-vascular spore plants (Mosses, Hornworts and Liverworts) and vascular spore plants (Horsetails, Club Mosses and Ferns).

 Some sources especially ones regarding ethnobotany treat the ferns and their allies along with lichens all together (Abbe, 1985; May, 1978; Mickel, 1979; Phillips, Grant, & Rix, 1980; Rogers, 2014; Vitt, Marsh, Bovey, & more, 2007).